neldridge/booksing/README.md

 - Automatic sorting of books based on Author
 - See what books have been downloaded
 - If you have an authenticating proxy booksing can determine the username from a header, and the admin user will be able to grant users access.
-- can convert .epub into .mobi for kindle reading

-## Requirements
-- (optional) calibre to enable .epub to .mobi conversion

 ## Configuration